 Historically, PAD required invasive surgery that required a hospital stay and significant downtime.

-The good news today is that amputations and invasive surgeries are far less common for PAD treatment due the advent of endovascular (minimally invasive) procedures.
-Dr. Lam specializes in these types of procedures – including laser atherectomy and angioplasty with stenting – and has performed close to 7,000 to date.
+The good news today is that amputations and invasive surgeries are far less common for PAD treatment due to the advent of endovascular (minimally invasive) procedures.
+Dr. Lam specializes in these types of procedures – including laser atherectomy and angioplasty with stenting – and has performed over 10,000 to date.

 Benefits of minimally-invasive vascular procedures